TzuHuanTai/RaspberryPi_WebRTC/README.md

     syslog
     no-cli
     ```
-3. Set the port `3478` forwarding on the router
+3. Set the port `3478` forwarding on the router/modem.
 4. Start the service, `sudo systemctl start coturn.service`

 # Reference